vtan05/django/README.md

 # Django Exercises
-This repository contains different exercises using the Django framework
+This repository contains exercises using the Django framework

 Tutorial - Creating a Polls Website